EEOC Hearing for Federal Employment Discrimination Cases

 You may add new issues which have occurred after completion of Agency's EEO investigation or during the hearing process (which could last 6 months to 2 years or more).
 To add a new claim, you must file a Motion To Amend to the Judge.
 The motion must be filed within the 45 days of occurrence of the event you are claiming as discriminatory or retaliatory.

-At any time during the hearing process, you may file a Motion to Amend (verbally or in writing) to the judge to clarify or articulate the claims differently or to add another basis of discrimination such as race, age, retaliation, etc. See more on "issues" and "bases" of discrimination complaints under How To Write Complaint.
+At any time during the hearing process, you may file a Motion to Amend (verbally or, better, in writing) to the judge to clarify or articulate the claims differently or to add another basis of discrimination such as race, age, retaliation, etc. See more on "issues" and "bases" of discrimination complaints under How To Write Complaint.
+A basis can be added or dropped at any time without a statutory (time) limitation.

-You may also file a Motion to Amend to restore the claims/issues which were improperly dismissed by the EEO Director/Manager/Analyst during the formal complaint process.
+You may also file a Motion to Amend to restore the claims/issues which were improperly dismissed by the EEO Director/Manager/Analyst at the Agency’s EEO office during the formal complaint process.
 Such motions must be filed generally within 30 days of receipt of Acknowledgment And Order.

 You may also file a motion to amend the complaint to add recent incidents you allege to be discriminatory or retaliation.
 See more on amending the complaint.